jczic/XAsyncSockets/README.md

 - `"XAsyncSockets.py"`

 #### XAsyncSockets features :
-- Managed asynchronous sockets (in pool)
+- Managed asynchronous sockets in a pool (up to thousands!)
-- Works directly with I/O
+- Works directly with I/O to receive and send very quickly
-- Supports very large number of simultaneous pending connections
+- Supports very large number of simultaneous TCP connections
-- Supports concurrent synchronous processing operations if necessary (threaded)
+- Supports concurrent synchronous processing operations if necessary (pooled)
-- Implementation of TCP server
+- Implementation of TCP servers
-- Implementation of TCP client
+- Implementation of TCP clients
-- Implementation of UDP datagrams sender/receiver
+- Implementation of UDP datagrams (sender and/or receiver)
 - TCP client can event after a specified size of data or a text line received
-- Each connections and receivings can pending during a specified time.
+- Each connections and receivings can waiting during a specified time
 - The reasons of TCP client closures are returned
 - Really robust, very fast and easy to use
-- Compatible with MicroPython implementation (sockets layer, FiFo queue, perf counter).
+- Compatible with MicroPython implementation (sockets layer, FiFo queue, perf counter)

 ### *XAsyncSockets* classes :